Mosque-Madrasa of Sultan Hasan: The mausoleum and the dome

 The dome of the mausoleum chamber, visible from outside and from the Citadel, is no longer original but was replaced with the current one in 1671.
 This might have been due to damage from the fallen minaret in 1659 or from cannonballs fired from the Citadel in times of conflict.
 The original dome was also made of wood, despite the heavy buttressed walls of the chamber being able to support something heavier.
-The original dome had a very different shape, however.
+However, the original dome had a very different shape.
 An Italian traveler in the early 17th century described it as being shaped like an egg; more specifically, it started narrow at the bottom then swelled out like a bulb, before finishing in a pointed tip.

+The cenotaph at the middle of the mausoleum chamber, placed behind a wooden screen, is dated to 1384.
+Sultan Hasan's body was never found after he was killed and as such he was never buried here.
+Instead, the tomb is occupied by his two young sons.
+The mausoleum is also furnished with a large wooden lectern decorated with geometric star patterns and inlaid with ivory, which was meant to hold one of the giant royal copies of the Qur'an owned by the foundation.

 Other structures of the foundation

 The northwestern side of the mosque-madrasa is currently occupied by ruins and excavated remains.
 A primary school (maktab) once stood on this side, as well as a set of latrines and ablutions fountains.
 A row of arched rooms or units is also visible, and may have been used for shops as part of a weapons market.
 There was also a rectangular pool and a waterwheel, probably part of a pre-existing water aqueduct system which brought water to the royal stables of the Citadel.